Our House

 Migrating boxelder bugs are attracted to large trees with dense, evergreen foliage like cedars, or trees with deeply fissured bark.
 A single large tree might attract hundreds, or thousands, of boxelder bugs from the surrounding area.
 These bugs are strong fliers so may travel miles from the maple tree on which they developed.

-If this tree, full of bugs, is near the sunny, southwest, side of a house bugs will move onto the warm house during sunny days.
-Image, a thousand, or more 1/2" bugs congregating on the outside of your house, around doors, windows and on siding.
+If this tree, full of thousands of bugs, is near the sunny, southwest, side of a house bugs will move onto the warm house during sunny days.
+Imagine, a thousand, or more 1/2" bugs congregating on the outside of your house, around doors, windows and on siding.
 This actually happens to many people each fall, year after year.

 What to do.
 First realize that these bugs are harmless.
 They don't bite or sting, won't hurt your house nor will they set up permanent residence.
-But, here are some suggestions for getting rid of them.
+But, see Boxelder Bug Control on Houses for some suggestions for getting rid of them.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.